 “Whether in the United States or in India, and whether in the past or in the present, ‘trickle down’ has been a characterization and rejection of what somebody else supposedly believed.
 Moreover, it has been considered unnecessary (by opponents) to cite any given person who had actually advocated any such thing.

 “The real effect of a reduction in the capital gains tax is that it opens the prospect of greater future net profits and thereby provides incentives to make current investments that create current employment.”

-If one were to corner me in a supermarket and ask me about supply side economics, based on the curve that Arthur Laffer reintroduced to the world, that opponents call trickle-down economics, I might have conceded to the idea that those that formed the economic theory intended it to favor the wealthy and industrial types first.
-I believed that those that believed in the theory stated that the fruits of this process would pinball its way down.
+If one were to corner me in a supermarket and ask me about supply side economics, based on the curve that Arthur Laffer reintroduced to the world, that opponents call trickle-down economics, I might have conceded to the idea that those who formed the economic theory intended it to favor the wealthy and industrial types first.
+I believed that those who espouse the theory state intend for the fruits of this process to pinball its way down.
 Even back then, back when I thought it was a decent theory on its face, I didn’t think it made sense.
 How does one answer for the argument that in a trickle down economy, the idea of greed counters the idea that the money will ever find its way to the worker.